Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 In a different browser tab, sign in to your Entra ID portal.

 Warning: These instructions include guidance for the Entra ID portal, but Blackbaud doesn't manage that portal.
-If the portal changes, we recommend checking Microsoft's official guidance in their Entra ID documentation.
+If the portal changes, we recommend Microsoft's official guidance in the Entra ID documentation.

 -